nix-community/disko/docs/disko-images.md

      They will have the same permissions but will be owned by root:root
    * --build-memory <amt>
-     specify the amount of memory in MiB that gets allocated to the build VM This can be useful if you want to build images with a more involed NixOS config The default is 1024 MiB
+     specify the amount of memory in MiB that gets allocated to the build VM This can be useful if you want to build images with a more involved NixOS config The default is 1024 MiB
    ```